chirpwireless/docs.chirptoken.io/docs/Chirp Network/Blackbird/2 - Quick start guide/5-registration.md

 Now, wait for the approval of your gateway registration.
 Click "Finish registration".

-If you have any questions regarding verification process please refer to our verification requirements [page](verification).
+If you have questions regarding verification process please refer to requirements [page](verification).
+Contact us via help@chirpwireless.io for further assistance.

 ![Thirteen2](13-3.png)